-Twelve credit hours of electives in Biblical and Theological Studies

 Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

-Major Requirements:

-A minimum of 48 credit hours

-Theory-12 credit hours

-MUSC-1000 Music Theory I

-MUSC-1010 Music Theory II

-MUSC-2000 Music Theory III

-MUSC-2010 Music Theory IV

-Music Skills-6 credit hours

-MUSC-1100 Music Skills I

-MUSC-1110 Music Skills II

-MUSC-2100 Music Skills III

-MUSC-2110 Music Skills IV

-History-15 credit hours:

-MUSC-1220 The Art of Music

-MUSC-2220 Music History I

-MUSC-2230 Music History II

-Plus two of:

-MUSC-2250 History of Jazz OR MUSC-2260 Worlds of Music MUSC-3200 Studies in Nineteenth-Century Music MUSC-3210 Studies in Eighteenth-Century Music MUSC-4200 Studies in Medieval and Renaissance Music MUSC-4210 Studies in Baroque Music MUSC-4220 Music Since 1945 Individual Applied Music Studies-8 credit hours Ensemble-4 credit hours Music electives-3 credit hours at the 2000-level or above General electives:
+A minimum of 48 credit hours Theory-12 credit hours MUSC-1000 Music Theory I MUSC-1010 Music Theory II MUSC-2000 Music Theory III MUSC-2010 Music Theory IV Music Skills-6 credit hours MUSC-1100 Music Skills I MUSC-1110 Music Skills II MUSC-2100 Music Skills III MUSC-2110 Music Skills IV History-15 credit hours: MUSC-1220 The Art of Music MUSC-2220 Music History I MUSC-2230 Music History II Plus two of: MUSC-2250 History of Jazz OR MUSC-2260 Worlds of Music MUSC-3200 Studies in Nineteenth-Century Music MUSC-3210 Studies in Eighteenth-Century Music MUSC-4200 Studies in Medieval and Renaissance Music MUSC-4210 Studies in Baroque Music MUSC-4220 Music Since 1945 Individual Applied Music Studies-8 credit hours Ensemble-4 credit hours Music electives-3 credit hours at the 2000-level or above

-- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
 This program requires a minimum of seventy-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills) - within the general electives, and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
+This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills)

+within the general electives, and a maximum of nine credit hours of practicum.

+- 4. The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
-This program requires six credit hours of courses in Church Music chosen from: MUSC/BTS-2300 Music Ministry & Resources MUSC/BTS-2310 Hymnology - The History of Congregational Song MUSC-2320 Liturgy and Artistic Expression MUSC-2330 Leading Music and Worship MUSC/BTS-3310 Church Renewal & Music in the Twentieth Century Students may count one of these as practical theology to meet BTS requirements.
+This program requires six credit hours of courses in Church Music chosen from: - MUSC/BTS-2300 Music Ministry & Resources MUSC/BTS-2310 Hymnology - The History of - Congregational Song - MUSC-2320 Liturgy and Artistic Expression - MUSC-2330 Leading Music and Worship - MUSC/BTS-3310 Church Renewal & Music in the Twentieth Century

+Students may count one of these as practical theology to meet BTS requirements.
 They may count MUSC-2320 toward the Integrative Studies requirement.
-Alternatively, they may use the space in music electives to meet the church music requirements. - 6.
-The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours of MUSC-1000, MUSC-1010 or MUSC-1220 to declare a major in this field.
-13.3.2.
+Alternatively, they may use the space in music electives to meet the church music requirements.

+- 6. The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
+The student has the option of declaring a second minor. - 7.
+A student must earn a minimum grade of "C" in each of MUSC-1000, MUSC-1010 or MUSC-1220 to declare a major in this field.

+14.3.2.
 Music Major, Three-year B.A.

-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 90 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours